 Many people start their own jewelry online stores on platforms like Shopify.
 Then using Shopify’s apps they can then set up an affiliate or MLM program.
 But the competition is hot both online and off.
 Let/s take a look at paparazzi-type jewelry MLMs in Jewelry.

 1. Belle and Bling: A Paparazzi type Jewelry business that somehow manages to stay in business.

 I have no details on revenue, but it has about 640 products in 10 collection sets.

-It recieves a lot of publicity by not being a good business.
-But you will find that is a common theme across many paparazzi jewelry business’s.
+It receives a lot of publicity for not being a good business.
+But you will find that is a common theme across many paparazzi jewelry businesses.

 You can see more on Belle and Blings compensation package here

-2. Avon: When it comes to mlm’s this is one of the top mlm companies.
+2. Avon: When it comes to MLMs this is one of the top MLM companies.
 It has been around for more than a century.
-It branding is easily recognized.
+Its branding is easily recognized.
 Everyone knows it is an MLM.
 Its revenue for 2021 was $3.4billion.

 10 or 11 years ago Avon had revenues up around the $9 billion mark.
 This may have had something to do with the 2008 “recession”.
 Since then its revenues have fallen away and in 2020 and 2021 they were below its 2019 revenues.